ichoosetoaccept/lonely-git-cleaner/README.md

 ## Safety Features

+- Interactive by default - asks for confirmation before deleting branches
 - Never deletes protected branches (main by default)
 - Only deletes branches that are fully merged or have gone remotes
 - Provides dry-run mode to preview changes
-- Interactive mode for controlled cleanup
 - Maintains Git's reflog for recovery (default: 90 days)

 ## Recovery